saivamsisistu/TATA-GROUPS-DASHBOARD/README.md

 This project presents a Performance Dashboard for Tata Group companies using financial data retrieved from the yfinance library.
 The dashboard provides insights into stock performance, trends, and financial metrics, enabling data-driven analysis and decision-making.

 ---

+### ** 💡Motive**:
+The primary motivation behind creating the Tata Group Performance Dashboard was to showcase my skills in data visualization, analysis, and Python development.
+I aimed to build a project that would not only provide valuable insights into the performance of Tata Group companies but also demonstrate my ability to work with diverse data sources and create interactive dashboards.
+The project was developed to impress the interviewers at TCS Digital Role, reflecting my passion for data-driven insights and my technical expertise in the field.

+---
+### **🏆Achievement**:
+This project played a pivotal role in my selection for the TCS Digital Role.
+During the interview process, I engaged the interviewer by presenting the Tata Group Performance Dashboard, showcasing key insights from the stock performance of Tata Group companies.
+The project effectively demonstrated my proficiency in data analysis, visualization, and Python programming, leading to my successful selection for the role.

+---
 ### **🚀 Features**

 1. **Multi-Company Comparison**: Compare the historical close prices of selected Tata Group companies using an interactive chart.